A breakup is not always the right decision. It can be based on the heat of the moment instead of a rational decision.

 To help determine whether breaking up was the right decision or not, let me give you a few things to consider.

 It’s not uncommon for couples to break up because of their ego.

 Nobody wants to back off.
 And no one likes to lose an argument.
 Sadly though, someone WILL lose, with the other believing the relationship is not for them.
 If this is the case, you would be pushing the right person away because you’re not sure how to deal with each other.

 2. You had a Great Relationship

 If the relationship was smooth all the way through until the point of breakup, then the fight that ended it — and the issue it was over — could be an isolated case.

-Think back on the time you had with your partner.
+Think back over the time you had with your partner.

 How often did you fight with them?
 How did you feel about the relationship when everything was normal?
 Did you feel like you could always be honest with them?
 Did you feel like they were always honest with you?

-If all of your answers point to the positive side, then it might be a sign it was a bad decision to breakup, and that you should make-up with your ex if possible.
+If all of your answers point to the positive side, then it might be a sign it was a bad decision to break up, and that you should figure out how to get your ex back if possible.